ethereumjs/ethereumjs-icap/README.md

 The `print` parameter above, when set to true, will create an IBAN in the *print format*, which is space delimited groups of four characters: `XE73 38O0 73KY GTWW ZN0F 2WZ0 R8PX 5ZPP ZS`

+The `address` parameter doesn't support `0x` prefixed input and will not include that in the output.

-The `nonstd` parameter of `fromAddress`, when set to true, will turn on support for the *basic ICAP format* generating an invalid IBAN, but encoding the entire 160 bits of an Ethereum address
+The `nonstd` parameter of `fromAddress`, when set to true, will turn on support for the *basic ICAP format* generating an invalid IBAN, but encoding the entire 160 bits of an Ethereum address.

 ## Examples